Wentong-Wu/WebScraping/README.md

 ## Milestone 2: Scrape all the product links

-- Collected all the data and stored it as a dictionary: title, price, status, images, SKU (ID), UUID (Randomly Generated ID).
+- Collected all the data and stored it as a dictionary: title, price, status, images, SKU (Product ID), UUID (Randomly Generated ID).
 Use the dictionary and convert it into raw data using json file and store it into a folder.
 Download all the images from the product image and store it all into a image folder.